You Have Been Singing Spice Up Your Life Wrong Lyrics

 What has just as much staying power?
 The lyrics to the Spice Girls' iconic hits, burned into fans' brains forever, ready to pop out whenever it's time for karaoke.

-At least, you may think that you memorized the words to the entire Spice Girls discography.
+At least, you may think that you memorised the words to the entire Spice Girls discography.

 Advertisement